isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-get-rid-of-gnats/index.md

 ###  9. Maintain cleanliness in your house.

 One can eliminate gnats by ensuring the house environment is not conducive for them by; 1.
-Take Trash out Frequently
-- rotting organic matter is like a great brunch for small pests.
+Take Trash out Frequently- rotting organic matter is like a great brunch for small pests.
 To keep them away remove the trash from the house frequently and while in the house ensure it is well sealed.
 2. Take care of ripe fruits and food leftovers Ensure you check on any fruit in the counter often to avoid them being spoilt in the house.

 Any food leftovers should be kept in a well covered place or refrigerated not to go bad.
 3. Maintain clean drains one of gnats site is damp areas.
 To avoid them ensure regular cleaning of bathroom drains, sinks and pipes.
 This can be done by water mixed with some bleach.
 Pour this mixture down the pipes and sinks and give it few minutes to clean up any dirt and pests.
 4. Keep dishes clean After meals, ensure the dirty utensils are cleaned up.